patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 2023-11-23 1721:
 Uncommented out all the new code I placed - when I build the database the build fails.
 Uncommented index in cutomer view - build succeeded but error: Cannot find the object "Products" because it does not exist or you do not have permissions.

+2023-11-23 1756:
+Unable right now to make a new product migration. same error.